|Product||Adobe Experience Manager

 Adobe Experience Manager 6.4 is generally available since April 4, 2018.

 Adobe Experience Manager 6.4 is an upgrade release to the Adobe Experience Manager 6.3 code base.
 It provides new and enhanced functionality, key customer fixes, high priority customer enhancements and general bug fixes oriented toward product stabilization.
-It also includes all Adobe Experience Manager 6.3 feature pack, hot fix, and service pack releases.
+It also includes the majority of all Adobe Experience Manager 6.3 feature packs, hot fix, and service pack releases.

 The list below provides an overview - while the subsequent pages list the full details.